Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 ```

+### Connection Loss
+Some initial testing shows that Microsoft's SDK handles reconnecting to ServiceBus in case of a network partition.
+This is true for both publishing and subscribing.
+The publishing `Task` will not complete until the message is delivered.

 ### Filtering for Development
-In order to make local development easier when sharing a subscription,
+In order to make local development easier when sharing a topic
+(due to the cost of separate ServiceBus instances),
 you can set the `Environment` and `EnvironmentFilter` configuration variables
-so that your message processor will only get messages meant for you.
+so that your message processor will ignore non-matching messages.

+However, the non-matching messages will still be taken from the subscription queue.
-You may wish to do this in conjunction with unique (per developer) subscription names
+Therefore, you should also use unique (per developer) subscription names
-so that you don't consume other's messages on a shared subscription.
+so that you don't consume others' messages on a shared subscription.

 ### Unit Testing
 When unit testing your subscription handler, you may at times wish to set fields that are normally inaccessible.
-In these cases, please use the `TestMessageBulider<T>` class.
+In these cases, please use the `TestMessageBuilder<T>` class.
 For example:

 ```csharp